ubccr/xdmod-ondemand/tools/xdmod-ondemand-export/README.md

 - For the "Summary" and "Description" you can say "Requesting xdmod-ondemand-export API token for [resource name]."
-- For "ACCESS Support Issue," choose "XDMoD Question."
+- For "ACCESS User Support Issue," choose "XDMoD Question."

 ## Installation